GeraldJPolk/Personal_Projects/README.md

-# Personal Projects
+# Personal/ School Projects
-This is a list of my personal/school programming projects written in Java.
+This is a list of my personal/ school programming projects written in Java.